hove-io/navitia/documentation/rfc/ptref_grammar.md

 # Public Transit Referential grammar

 It's possible to do advanced query to the public transit referential.
 The query is in the form `/v1/coverage/id/collections?filter=query`.
-This is the documentation of the `query` syntax.
-For simplicity, the queries in this documentation will not be urlencoded, but it must be in practice.
+This is the documentation of the `collections` and `query` syntax. `query` must be urlencoded in practice, but for simplicity it is not the case in this documentation.

 Each query is composed of 2 parts: the collection to be asked (`collections` in the example), and the query itself that describe the wanted objects.